Micron BioImaging Facility

 • Dual Hamamatsu Quest qCMOS cameras

-• Temperature Control and gas control
+• Temperature control and gas control

 VT-iSIM was used to show that localised clustering of autism spectrum disorder (ASD)-associated proteins NLGN3/4X at the leading edge of growth cones promoted neuritogenesis in immature human neurons by inducing growth cone enlargement and influencing actin filament organization.
 Ultimately suggesting these proteins may have a role in earlier ASD pathogenesis prior to their established role at neuronal synapses.
 The VT-iSIM enabled visualisation of these key proteins of interest at the nanoscopic level in a human stem cell derived neuronal system for the first time and provided unprecedented detail at speed to generate a substantial dataset of super-resolution images suitable for quantification and publication.